Inside Germany's Plan To Kill Online Registrations

 Haven't we been down this road several times before?

 How come no one thought of this before?
-(Score:3)
+(Score:4, Insightful)

 Oh wait, they did.
 It didn't work out because it is not as great of an idea as it sounds at first.